Paqmind/fab/README.md

 In HTTP-1.1 we always strive to minimize requests.<br/> Which may be counter-productive with HTTP-2.0.

-**The question:** network channel or browser memory is a real bottleneck?
+**The question:** network channel or browser memory will be a real bottleneck?
 Or both?

 ### Load strategies